 Back in the days, there was a “lake” instead of Princes Street Gardens.
 It was named the North Loch and was the dirtiest sewer in Europe.

 Located downhill from the old town, everything coming from the city would go straight there.
-Because the old town of Edinburgh is on top of the hill, the people would use the natural element to get rid of their waste (including toilets waste).They would just throw it out in the street and wait for the rain and gravity to take it away down to the North Loch.
+Because the old town of Edinburgh is on top of the hill, people would throw everything out in the street and wait for the rain and gravity to take it away down to the North Loch.
 This, obviously, included loo wastes.

 This added to the fact that at this time, the witch hunt was going at a spanking pace.
 A lot of bodies were thrown into the loch.
 This created a lot of hygiene issues and diseases would spread very quickly.
 The smell by the North Loch was so bad it would have some hallucinogenic properties!